A Canonical Semi-Deterministic Transducer: Learning with translation queries

 The first claim is easy.
 As noted in the section in which $CS_f$ was defined, $N_0(f), N_1(f)$ and $N_2(f)$ are all polynomial in the size of $G$.

-An inspection of the algorithms shows that they converge in polynomial time.
-Although a large number of translation queries will be made, it is still bounded by a power of the size of the data.
+An inspection of the algorithms shows that they converge in polynomial time and that only a polynomial number of translation queries are made.
 We conclude that the second claim is true.